jobisoft/webext-support/ai/thunderbird-webextensions-skill.md

 When a developer asks about Thunderbird WebExtensions:

 1. **First:** If creating a new extension, prompt for developer information:
-   - Developer name (for `author` field in the manifest)
+   - Developer name (for `author` field in the manifest).
-   - Developer handle (to be used in the extension ID like `myextension@handle.thunderbird.local`)
+   - Developer handle (to be used in the extension ID like `myextension@handle.thunderbird.local`).
-2. **Then:** Determine if this is a standard API or Experiment question
+2. **Then:** Determine if this is a standard API or an Experiment add-on:
-3. **Check documentation:**
-   - For standard APIs: Search https://webextension-api.thunderbird.net/en/mv3/
-   - For Experiments: Check if it's in the webext-experiments repo
+   - [ ] List all APIs you extracted from the [official API documentation](https://webextension-api.thunderbird.net/en/mv3/) to proof that you correctly parsed the documentation and know which APIs are available to you, and what they can do.
+   - [ ] Determine if the requested add-on can be implemented with the official APIs.
+   - [ ] If the official APIs are not sufficient, check if the APIs available in the [webext-experiments](https://github.com/thunderbird/webext-experiments/) repository can help.
+   - [ ] If you still have not found APIs to implement the requested add-on, elaborate alternative aproaches with the developer.
+Creating a custom Experiment should be avoided at all costs.
-4. **Generate code:**
+3. **Generate code:**
    Before providing code to the user, verify ALL of these:
-    - [ ] Consulted official API documentation - do NOT guess methods or parameters
+    - [ ] Consulted official API documentation - do NOT guess methods or parameters.
-    - [ ] NO try-catch blocks for guessing API parameters
+    - [ ] NO try-catch blocks for guessing API parameters.
-    - [ ] Used 3rd party libraries or API methods for parsing - MINIMIZE manual string parsing or regex
+    - [ ] Used 3rd party libraries or API methods for parsing - MINIMIZE manual string parsing or regex.
     - [ ] Used 3rd party libraries are the most recent stable version.
-    - [ ] Event listeners registered at file scope (NOT inside init function)
+    - [ ] Event listeners registered at file scope (NOT inside init function).
-    - [ ] VENDOR.md includes ALL dependencies with exact version URLs
+    - [ ] VENDOR.md includes ALL dependencies with exact version (!)
+URLs (not to "main", "master" or the most recent one).
-    - [ ] Used browser_specific_settings (NOT deprecated "applications")
+    - [ ] Used browser_specific_settings (NOT deprecated "applications").
-    - [ ] Included proper error handling
+    - [ ] Included proper error handling.
-    - [ ] Has comments explaining the approach
+    - [ ] Has comments explaining the approach.
     - [ ] Add-on is not using hardcoded user facing strings, but is localized through the i18n API.
-    - [ ] Make sure that if a `_localized` folder was added to the project, that there is a `default_locale` manifest entry, as shown in the mentioned i18n API example at: https://github.com/thunderbird/webext-examples/tree/master/manifest_v3/i18n
+    - [ ] Make sure that if a `_localized` folder was added to the project, that there is a `default_locale` manifest entry, as shown in the [i18n API example](https://github.com/thunderbird/webext-examples/tree/master/manifest_v3/i18n).
-    - [ ] Add-on fulfills the requirements listed in the "Add-on Review Requirements" section
+    - [ ] Add-on fulfills all the requirements listed in the "Add-on Review Requirements" section.
     - [ ] All the guidelines introduced in the "Important Guidelines for AI Assistants" section are followed to the letter.
     - [ ] All instructions given in the "Instructions" section are followed to the letter.
-    - [ ] Make sure that the ID used in the manifest is uniqe, either use a `{UUID}`styled ID, or `<something>@<developer-handle>.thunderbird.local`
+    - [ ] Make sure that the ID used in the manifest is uniqe, either use a `{UUID}`styled ID, or `<something>@<developer-handle>.thunderbird.local`.
+    - [ ] Make sure that the manifest is using a `strict_max_version` entry to limited the add-on to the most recent ESR, if it uses any Experiments.
     If ANY checkbox is unchecked, DO NOT provide the code.
 Fix it first.
-6. **Mandatory API Audit (MUST be performed before finalizing the project)**
+4. **Mandatory API Permission Audit (MUST be performed before finalizing the project)**
-    - [ ] List all used API methods (including APIs like storage, i18n, runtime, accounts, messages)
+    - [ ] List all used API methods (including APIs like storage, i18n, runtime, accounts, messages).
-    - [ ] For EACH API method, fetch its documentation page: `https://webextension-api.thunderbird.net/en/mv3/<api-name>.html` (or parse the base page at https://webextension-api.thunderbird.net/en/mv3/ for the correct API link)
+    - [ ] For EACH API method, fetch its direct documentation page via `https://webextension-api.thunderbird.net/en/mv3/<api-name>.html` - or parse the [base page](https://webextension-api.thunderbird.net/en/mv3/) for the correct API link.
     - [ ] Output an API audit table showing:
           | API Method | Documentation URL | Required Permission |
           |------------|-------------------|---------------------|